-I developed these goji berries and oats raw energy bars halfway through my training process.
-My body needs a lot of food during my long runs, and there’s nothing worse than a grumbling stomach with 8 miles left to go.
+I developed these Raw Vegan Energy Bars with Goji Berries & Oats halfway through my training process.
+My body needs a lot of food during my long runs, and there's nothing worse than a grumbling stomach with 8 miles left to go.
 After a few of those hunger attacks, I started bringing these bars along with me.
 These bars are easy to carry, quick to eat, and a simple solution to a problem that was making me dread running long distances.
 Oh, and did I mention?
 I love how the sweetness of the dates mixes with the salty peanut butter, the savory goji berries, the crunchy pumpkin seeds, and the rich chocolate.

 - Soak the dates and and goji berries in hot water for about 15 minutes to soften them a bit.
 Drain.